streamdata-gallery-organizations/intrinio/_listings/intrinio/executivescompanies-get-openapi.md

       parameters:
       - in: query
         name: identifier
-        description: ' an identifier for the Economic Index selected: '
+        description: 'an identifier for the Economic Index selected:'
         type: string
       - in: query
         name: item
-        description: ' the specified standardized tag or series ID requested: ECONOMIC TAGS'
+        description: 'the specified standardized tag or series ID requested: ECONOMIC TAGS'
         type: string
       responses: